Skip to content

 Test Set Dropdown

-Use New Test Set button (highlighted above) to create new test set.
-Below the test set dropdown find the controls related to the active/selected test set.
+Use the New Test Set button (highlighted above) to create a new test set.
+Below the test set dropdown, find the controls related to the active/selected test set.

 Test Set Details